reed0023/technologycollection/business_requirements(v1.0).md

     - Community Leader
 - [ ] 4.
 Hold an inaugural vote for Launch Team
     - Launch Team Proposal for positions
+- [ ] 5.
+Create an Application for Smart Contract Conversion

 ### V1 Scope